 Mental Health Statistics and Support

-Before we move onto how music can help with specific mental health issues, here are some interesting statistics for you to look at, displaying how many people (roughly) in the USA and UK suffer from mental health issues and try to commit suicide.
+Before we move onto how music can help with specific mental health issues, here are some interesting statistics for you to look at, displaying how many people (roughly)

 Mental Health Problem

 Never feel as though you are alone if you are struggling with your mental health.
 There are people you can call for help no matter where you are or what time it is.
 Below, you will find the top numbers to call for the UK and the USA if you find yourself in need of help.